sait-wbdv/course-outlines/cpnt265/README.md

-# CPNT 265: The Business of the Web
+# CPNT 265: Final Capstone Project
 ## Course Description
 This course provides the knowledge and skills required to take a website live to the internet.
 Concepts such as domain registration, internet marketing, content management, search engine optimization and web hosting will be included.
 E-commerce strategies will also be discussed including setting up payment options and shopping cards, using appropriate levels of security.